KristopherPaulsen/genuine-mock-server/README.md

    `vim mocks/example.json`

-   *Note folder structure, file names, etc DO NOT MATTER.
+   *Note*: folder structure, file names, etc DO NOT MATTER.
    A file named Foobar could map to any endpoint.
 Naming conventions are entirely up to you!*